Updated, Aug 2020

 After two months of summer my students have had every chance to forget almost everything we did in year one.
-Sh*t, even when I sit down to my desk to plan the second year I struggle to think what we’ve already covered.
+Even when I sit down to my desk to plan the second year I struggle to think what we’ve already covered.
 For this reason I like to spend the entire first lesson on reviewing what we did in year one before we start anything new for the second year.

 This could also work as a year-end or even unit-end review activity.